- Avoids potentially 125 hours of accumulated downtime for every security patch

 - Cuts coordination costs between IT and business departments, saving 50% in communication and administration overhead for every Linux kernel patch deployment

 - Enhances security by ensuring that systems stay up to date with the latest Linux kernel patches

-- Maximizes service availability by eliminating the need to take systems offline for Linux kernel patching
+- Maximises service availability by eliminating the need to take systems offline for Linux kernel patching

 IT services provider GESIS (Gesellschaft für Informationssysteme mit beschränkter Haftung) offers network, data centre, e-business, business intelligence, document management and SAP application services to the Salzgitter Group steel business.
 Based in Salzgitter, Germany, the company employs 200 people.

 With more than 30 years’ experience under its belt, GESIS offers solutions and services covering everything from infrastructure and operations, manufacturing, material logistics and production assurance to finance and controlling, marketing and sales, and human resources.

 GESIS is part of Salzgitter Group, one of the largest steel producers in Europe with approximately 25,000 employees and annual sales of EUR 9 billion.
 The group consists of more than 150 subsidiaries worldwide, and GESIS is the central IT services provider to all group companies.

 ENABLING BUSINESS GROWTH

 Global demand for steel is growing steadily.
 Despite a slowdown in some markets in recent years, most notably in China, demand for steel in emerging economies is soaring.
 Booming industry, increasing urbanisation and ambitious infrastructure projects in countries such as Brazil and Russia all call for steel products – and Salzgitter Group is looking to capitalise on this demand.